 Difference between a Keg and a Keggle:

-A keggle is a combination of a keg and a kettle.
-If you are brewing alcohol for the first time, then you must think about investing thousands of dollars in a manufactured kettle.
-A keggle is a conversion kit of a keg barrel, to use it for brewing purpose.
-Getting a keg barrel is difficult.
+If you are brewing for the first time, then you must think about investing thousands of dollars in a manufactured brew kettle.
+A keggle is a DIY conversion of a keg barrel, to use it for brewing purpose.
+Getting a keg barrel is difficult, but not imposible.
 It is illegal if you try to rent a keg barrel for a party, and use it for domestic purposes.

 Keggle Mash Tun